Champagne vs Sparkling Wines

 Wine is transferred to the bottling line before a small volume of yeast and sugar is added to stimulate the secondary fermentation in bottle.
 As the yeast devours the sugar, CO2 bubbles will dissolve into the wine, making it sparkle; it is essential to use thick glass to withstand the pressure building up inside.
 Many producers ensure that the temperature is as low as possible, as this slows down the process and results in smaller bubbles and a more refined mouthfeel.

 During the maturation process, several critical chemical changes occur that profoundly influence the aroma and flavor of the wine.
 In essence, dead yeast cells remain after the fermentation is over; as they decay, the cells release a multitude of substances, including amino acids, peptides, fatty acids, and proteins.
-Some act as flavor enhancers and others alter the bouquet.
+Some act as flavor enhancers, and others alter the bouquet.
 By law, non-vintage Champagne must spend 12 months aging on the lees before it can be disgorged – many of the top vintage cuvées are aged for a decade or more.
 In the New World, it is entirely left to the discretion of the individual wine estate.
 However, many winemakers emulate the Champagne model of long aging before release.

-When the wine has been sufficiently aged, the producer will need to remove the dead yeast cells from the bottleneck before being brought to market, and to achieve this; the bottles are transferred to a wooden rack and stored at a 35-degree angle.
+When the wine has sufficiently aged, the producer will need to remove the dead yeast cells from the bottleneck before being brought to market, and to achieve this, the bottles are transferred to a wooden rack and stored at a 35-degree angle.
 The traditional Champagne houses then ‘riddle’ by hand – bottles are tilted from horizontal to vertical, encouraging the sediment to accumulate in the bottleneck.
 It is precise and slow work, so many larger firms use a gyropalette machine.
 The bottles are stored in a mechanized rack at an angle and rotated every eight hours, causing the sediment to collect in the neck quickly.
 It can riddle whole batches in under a week.

 After the riddling process, the best producers age their wines for several years – this time vertically – before disgorgement.
 Again, the rationale is that the wine flavors and aromas are further enhanced by contact with the yeast cells in the neck.